yogeshmpandey/yogeshmpandey.github.io/_posts/2019-07-27-Ho-Chi-Minh-City.md

 <img src="https://i.imgur.com/ZO1wBIr.jpg" alt="hochiminh">
 >Flowers Shop

 My next destination was the War Remnants Museum.
-The Museum portrays the gory details of the Ani-American war in vary brutal fashion.
+The Museum portrays the gory details of the Ani-American war in very brutal fashion.
 I saw tears in the eyes of the people who walked those lanes with me.
 The museum has a lot of memorabilia of the American planes, bombs and other instruments of mass destruction.

 <img src="https://i.imgur.com/X3cKOGo.jpg" alt="hochiminh">